emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 2. This setup has a bit more boiler plate code.

-Please let me know what you thing of this configuration in the comments below.
+Please let me know what you think of this configuration in the comments below.

 Big shoutout to [@mathematicalfunk](https://github.com/Mathematicalfunk) for reviewing this.